backdrop-contrib/eu_cookie_compliance/README.txt

 in the hex values or simply install http://drupal.org/project/jquery_colorpicker

 6. If you want to theme your pop-up override the themes in the template file.

+7. If you want to show the message in EU countries only, install the geoip
+module: http://drupal.org/project/geoip and enable the option on the admin page.

 NOTICE: The module does not audit your cookies nor does it prevent cookies from being set.